Yes, progressive lenses could make your eyes worse temporarily. There are four big reasons that could make your vision worse.

 The Wrong Prescription Could Make Your Eyes Temporarily Worse – How to Check If Your Progressives Are Right?

 You should see clearly while reading and in the distance.
-It could be a bit unfamiliar to point your nose into the direction you want to see sharp in but that time will come.
+It could be a bit unfamiliar to point your nose in the direction you want to see sharp in but that time will come.
 If you can read and distance vision looks great – That is a great sign.
 But if you notice a decrease in your visual acuity and you can not read or the distance seems blurry the optician should check the reason immediately.

 Do Progressive Lenses Make Your Eyes Worse If the Centration Is Not Right?